Release 1.0.0-rc.1 (January 31. 2021)¶

-Simple, flexible and extensible string styling for your terminal.
-Supports 3/4bit, 8bit and 24bit (truecolor, rgb) colors.
-Should work on most Unix platfroms with most terminals.
-Works with recent Windows terminals.
+Sty should work on most Unix platforms with most terminals.
+It works with recent Windows terminals.
 Window legacy terminal (cmd) needs a shim to work.

-Sty comes with default color palettes and renderers, but you can easily replace/customize them, without touching the markup.
+Sty comes with default color palettes and renderers, but you can easily replace/customize them, without touching the markup in your code.

 Sty has no dependencies.

 Sty will support Python >=3.7 for as long as possible.